rohanpadhye/blog/_posts/2019-11-05-International-Conference-Attendance.md

 ## SOSP

+**Locations 2011–2020**: USA (x2), Canada, China, Portugal  // SOSP is held every alternate year

+I was pleased to see that the SOSP 2019 website had a [Diversity, Equity, and Inclusion Plan](https://sosp19.rcs.uwaterloo.ca/dei.html), adapted from that of ICSE.

+I contacted the general chairs asking about the possibility of alternate presentations for affected authors of accepted papers.
+However, I was not able to get an official policy to include in this post.

-## ISSTA
+## Other Conferences

+If you have information about other Computer Science research conferences (especially those sponsored by ACM/IEEE), please let me know and I'd be happy to include their policies in this post.

 ## Moar Data

 The first step to addressing a problem is admitting that there is one (or refuting its existence with evidence).
-To that end, I urge conference-organizing bodies, such as ACM, IEEE, and steering committees, to collect and publicly report visa statistics for their attendees.
-In particular, it would be good to have the following data: (1) how many attendees required a visa to attend the conference (even if they had a valid visa from before), (2) how many attendees had to apply for a visa specifically to travel to the conference, and (3) how many attendees had to cancel attendance due to the inability to acquire a visa.
+To that end, I urge conference-organizing bodies to collect and publicly report visa statistics for their attendees.
+In particular, it would be good to have the following data from each conference:

+1. How many attendees required a visa to attend the conference (even if they had a valid visa from before)?
+2. How many attendees had to apply for a visa specifically to travel to the conference?
+3. How many attendees had to cancel attendance due to the inability to acquire a visa?

 A break-down of this data by country of origin would also be insightful (though there may be some privacy concerns with this).

 I suspect that ACM already has some data in the form of how many visa support letters were issued and whether any of the recepients subsequently cancelled registration; however, I am not aware of how to get hold of this data.
 My hope is that by publicly reporting these statistics in every conference, the community will be better informed to make decisions when choosing a location for a conference, or when deciding on inclusive policies for travel-restricted authors of accepted papers.